 Before Islam, slavery and racism were present at their peak, and segregation between tribes in Mecca was the norm.
 It was typical to own slaves and mistreat them.

-Islam’s message to the world was loud and clear; that Allah the Almighty has accorded every member of human race honor and dignity:
+Islam’s message to the world was loud and clear; that Allah the Almighty has accorded every member of the human race honor and dignity:

 And We have indeed honored the children of Adam and carried them on land and sea and provided for them of the good things and preferred them over much of what We have created, with [definite] preference.